Are you feeling shitty after a breakup and wondering how to work through all the emotions you are feeling?

-(Well, not in physical form)
+(Well, not in the physical realm)

-Stepping back a bit from the drama will show you just what is really going on behind all those gut-wrenching emotions.
+Stepping back a bit from the drama will show you just what is going on behind all those gut-wrenching emotions.

-To start… think about this.
+To start, think about this.

-When two people are no longer a match to each other energetically, they will either drift apart or the relationship will simply end.
+When two people are no longer a match to each other energetically, they will either drift apart, or the relationship will simply end.

 Ha!
-Since that rarely happens, read on…
+Since that rarely happens, read on.

-Ok, now I know you can’t help but feel rejected when someone leaves you, especially if you felt quite happy in the relationship. but this is your wake up call, that all was not as it seemed.
+Ok, now I know you can’t help but feel rejected when someone leaves you, especially if you felt quite happy in the relationship.
+But this is your wake up call, that all was not as it seemed.

-Some Hard Facts about Relationships
+Some True Facts about Relationships

-When you question your self-worth, you are so far away from your truth (which is that you are so worthy and worthwhile), so it hurts big time!
+When you question your self-worth, you are far away from your truth (which is that you are so worthy and worthwhile), so it hurts big time!
 That is why we feel that hurt so acutely and so powerfully because it isn’t our truth to feel unworthy.

-4) Value all of your relationships.
+4) Value All of Your Relationships.

 Just because it ended doesn’t mean it was all a waste of time.
 The two of you have simply moved in different directions.
 You have to look at how much you learnt in the relationship.

-Think about the good stuff, interns of what this relationship taught you, how it allowed you to grow and be more aware of things you obviously needed to be aware of.
+Think about the good stuff, interns of what this relationship taught you, how it allowed you to grow and be more aware of things you needed to be mindful of.
 Stay focused on the positive aspects of how you know so much more about yourself now, having been in this relationship.

 Do you have the martyr complex?

-Look at how you grew in the relationship, regardless of whether you view the relationship as good or bad, you grew in that relationship!
+Look at how you grew in the relationship, regardless of whether you view the relationship as good or bad; you grew in that relationship!
 You know more about yourself through that relationship than you knew before.
 Be grateful for having the chance to grow.

 6) Waffling back and forth in your emotions

-7) After a break up it is best to let go completely, for a while
+7) After a breakup it is best to let go completely, for a while

-8) Dealing with Anger and Resentment
+8) Dealing with Anger and Resentment, after a breakup

-What is happening is you are progressing up the emotional scale and that is a good thing, BUT beware of dwelling in anger too long.
+What is happening is you are progressing up the emotional scale, and that is a good thing, BUT beware of dwelling in anger too long.